 Contact: Cyril GUILLEM, Director of the SESAME programme

 Get in touch with the CERES programme’s team in Fianarantsoa:

 Contact: Eudes de LABARRE

 Madagascar is the only country in the world where the standard of living has fallen since 1960.
 Three-quarters of its 25 million inhabitants live below the poverty line.

-In 2018, the CERES program in Fianarantsoa obtained a success rate of 92% in the BEPC (compared to 50% in region) and 94% in the baccalaureate (compared to 56% in region).
+In 2022, the CERES programme in Fianarantsoa obtained a success rate of 93% in the BEPC (compared to 46% in the region) and 93% in the baccalaureate (compared to 44% in the region).

-That same year at the hospitality school “La Rizière” in Fianarantsoa, the focus was placed on strengthening the teaching skills of trainers, who were supported in the preparation of their lessons and the appropriation of more participative methods.
+The hospitality school “La Rizière” in Fianarantsoa, the focus is placed on strengthening the teaching skills of trainers, who were supported in the preparation of their lessons and the appropriation of more participative methods.

-Finally, in order to reach highly vulnerable populations in rural environments, the Support for Small Enterprises program provided a new mobile and simplified service offering.
+Finally, in order to reach highly vulnerable populations in rural environments, the Support for Small Enterprises programme provide a new mobile and simplified service offering.